steemit/condenser/README.md

 #### Docker

-We highly recommend using docker to run condenser.
+We highly recommend using docker to run condenser in production.
 This is how we run the live steemit.com site and it is the most supported (and fastest) method of both building and running condenser.
 We will always have the latest version of condenser (master branch) available on Docker Hub.
 Configuration settings